piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 - Perform `GET` request with a single, unsupported status (i.e. _missing_)
 ##### Expected results:
 - Server returns `400 - Invalid status value`
+##### Additional notes:
+- It looks like Swagger API doesn't really validate if the status string is valid / supported or not.
+It simply returns `200 - OK` and an empty result list.

 ***